srobo/kitbook/Kit Collation.md

 1. [CHECKOUT](#markdown-header-checkout) - Pack parts of the same type into boxes and update the Inventory.
 1. [CHASEUP](#markdown-header-chaseup) - \[after event\] Chase up missing parts.

+Throughout the process the state of each part is tracked through two fields: `functional_condition` (currently `condition` for backwards compatibility) and `physical_condition`.
+The `functional_condition` field has a value of either `unknown`, `broken` or `working` and is set based upon the outcome of the testing procedure carried out in the TEST task.
+The `physical_condition` field has one of the same three values that the `functional_condition` field can have, but it is set based upon a visual inspection of the part during the VISUAL task.

+We will only ship parts that have both a `functional_condition` and `physical_condition` of `working`.
+After the Kit Collation Event any parts with either a `functional_condition` or `physical_condition` of `broken` will be assessed to see whether they can be repaired or need to be replaced.

 ## CHECKIN

 Tools: Laptop, barcode/QR scanner